rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/create-nodes-and-load-balancer/_index.md

 ### Load Balancer

-RKE will configure an Ingress-Controller pod, on each of your nodes.
-The ingress controller pods are bound to ports 80 and 443 tcp on the host network and are the entry point for https traffic to the Rancher server.
+RKE will configure an ingress-controller pod, on each of your nodes.
+The ingress-controller pods are bound to ports 80 and 443 tcp on the host network and are the entry point for https traffic to the Rancher server.

 Configure a load balancer as a basic Layer 4 tcp forwarder.
 The exact configuration will vary depending on your environment.